 Find what inspires you.
 Creativity doesn’t happen in a vacuum.
 It needs to be sparked.
 So spend time with sparkly people.
 Online.
 In their writing.
 Or in person.
 Join forces with others who are creating their own work and build a tribe to share the journey.
 (Be careful to guard against comparison – it kills creativity!)

 Keep showing up

 I used to believe that great artists were born with talent in their DNA and that mere mortals like the rest of us could only plod along, never making anything truly beautiful.
 But I’m learning that talent is only part of the equation.
 Much of what goes into making beautiful things is the effort.
 If you keep at it, honing your skills, practicing your craft, and never giving up, you will do this thing God has set in your heart.

-How will you stay focused on the WORK God is calling you to in 2017?
+How will you stay focused on the WORK God is calling you to?
 What motivates you after the promise of a fresh start begins to fade?